pontusbredin/flutter_navigation_bar/README.md

 # flutter_navigation_bar

-A Flutter Android Navigation Bar plugin.
+A Flutter plugin for drawing behind the Navigation Bar.

 ## Getting Started